Brantley hits 2 HRs, Astros top Rangers 5-3 for 5th straight

 TRAINER’S ROOM

 Astros: INF Aledmys Díaz (hamstring) will have the day off Sunday on his rehabilitation assignment with Double-A Corpus Christi.
-Houston manager AJ Hinch said Díaz will work out with Corpus Christi on Sunday before the Astros decide whether he gets activated Monday or plays another game at Double-A. “He’s playing fine.
+Hinch said Díaz will work out with Corpus Christi on Sunday before the Astros decide whether he gets activated Monday or plays another game at Double-A. “He’s playing fine.
 It’s just a matter of volume and him feeling like he’s capable of playing up here,” Hinch said.

 UP NEXT

 Rangers: RHP Adrian Sampson (6-6, 4.92 ERA) will make his 23rd appearance and 13th start on Monday in the series opener against Seattle.
-Sampson will make his first start since July 5 at the Twins, when he was tagged for seven runs in 3 1/3 innings.
+It will be Sampson’s first start since July 5 at the Twins, when he was tagged for seven runs in 3 1/3 innings.

 Astros: RHP Gerrit Cole (10-5, 3.12) makes his 22nd start of the season Monday in a series opener versus Oakland.
 Cole struck out 11 and allowed one run in seven innings last time out Wednesday against the Angels.